 Colorado hospitals have a long tradition of providing medical care to patients regardless of their ability to pay.
-Through a combination of community benefit policies, charity care, bad debt and underfunded care—resulting from Medicare, Medicaid and other government program payment shortfalls—Colorado hospitals provided more than $1.7 billion in uncompensated care in 2011.
+Through a combination of community benefit policies, charity care, bad debt and underfunded care—resulting from Medicare, Medicaid and other government program payment shortfalls—Colorado hospitals provided more than $1.7 billion in uncompensated and undercompensated care in 2012.

 While Colorado hospitals are committed to absorbing as many costs as possible for patients unable to pay for health care services they receive, it’s important for patients, policy makers and other constituencies to understand the impact of uncompensated and under-compensated health care across our state.